 Every ship’s crew practices what to do if someone goes overboard on a regular basis.
 The very first essential step is to sound the alarm.

-You may have heard that cruise ships typically have carefully located cameras to keep an eye on high-risk areas where passengers are more susceptible to leaping or fall into the water.
+You may have heard that cruise ships typically have carefully located cameras to keep an eye on high-risk areas where passengers are more susceptible to leaping or falling into the water.
 While most modern cruise ships do have such camera systems, their primary function is to record and document.
 They don’t automatically trigger an alarm if they record someone going overboard.